Long Island MacArthur Airport: Commercial service era

 On July 17, 2017, Frontier Airlines announced service to 10 new cities using aircraft as large as the Airbus A321, which approaches the Boeing 757 in range and passenger capacity – a first for the airport in that past decade.
 Breeze Airways began service to and from the airport in 2022 and added additional routes in 2023.

 In 2020, a new general aviation hangar opened at the airport.
 Ground was also broken that year on a new intermodal transportation facility.

 In September 2022, American Airlines ended service to Islip citing a regional pilot shortage as the main reason behind the cut.
 Also taking place in 2022 was the opening of a new ground transportation center at the airport.
 This facility houses all of the rental car agencies present on-site at the airport.

 In February 2023, the airport property was designated as a superfund site due to chemicals being detected in the soil and groundwater; negotiations between the New York State Department of Environmental Conservation and the Town of Islip soon started, with both parties working to ensure the site's cleanup.

 Also taking place in February 2023 was the commencement of a major, $26 million terminal renovation project.
 The Airport received an additional $2.7 million in federal funds for further terminal renovations that June.

 In February 2024, the Federal Aviation Administration approved the Town of Islip's plan to erect a new terminal on the north side of the airport, to be built as part of the Midway Crossing project.
 The $3.3 billion project will consist of a new terminal and parking facilities; the new terminal will be directly connected to the Ronkonkoma Long Island Rail Road station via a pedestrian walkway.
 The first phase of the terminal's construction will see the construction of eight gates.

 In June 2024, JetBlue announced that it would commence service at MacArthur Airport, with flights set to begin that October.
 The airline's service at MacArthur Airport, by the end of 2024, became profitable faster than at any other airport it served.
 It would announce expand its operations at the airport and add additional destinations in 2025.

 On March 11, 2025, Avelo Airlines announced service to MacArthur Airport, with flights beginning that May.

 On May 29, 2025, Cape Air announced that it would commence service at MacArthur on July 3, with multiple daily flights between it and Boston.

+In September 2026, RetrieveAir – a public charter airline offering travelers the ability to travel with their dogs and cats throughout the flight – announced that it would move its operations to MacArthur Airport from Republic Airport in nearby East Farmingdale, after outgrowing its existing facilities.